-For tax purposes, net realized capital losses may be carried over to offset future capital gains, if any, Funds are permitted to carry forward capital losses for an indefinite period, and such losses will retain their character as either short-term or long-term capital losses.
-As of June 30, 2021, the Fund had a net short-term capital loss carryforward of \$11,542,478 and a net long-term capital loss carryforward of \$1,311,636, which may be carried forward for an indefinite period.
+For tax purposes, net capital losses may be carried over to offset future capital gains, if any.
+Funds are permitted to carry forward capital losses for an indefinite period, and such losses will retain their character as either short-term or long-term capital losses.
+As of June 30, 2021, the Fund did not have any capital loss carryforwards.